Enabling

 below are the specifics, in a nutshell, of what is needed for a Linux terminal server project suited for

 a village/small-town setting or in a school classroom.
-This is derived from a
+This is derived from an education

 We